Sandeepbhatta/ecommerce_sandeep-1/ecommerce_sandeep/lab_manual/lab1.md

 4. Source Control

 Finally, we used Git for source control.
-We created a repository with the name ecommerce_barun and created a markdown file “lab1.md” which is this document.
+We created a repository with the name ecommerce_sandeep and created a markdown file “lab1.md” which is this document.
 Then, we committed and pushed the code and folder to the repository.
-The repository is now available at: https://github.com/thebarunsharma/ecommerce_barun/
+The repository is now available at: https://github.com/Sandeepbhatta/ecommerce_sandeep-1/tree/main/ecommerce_sandeep/lab_manual

 d.
 Output
 Installation of python| pip alt text